ChrisEssery/group-project/Portfolio/UX_Design.md

 Sally's expectations are as follows:

-   * She doesn't want the games to be too difficult for her
+   * She doesn't want the games to be too difficult for her.
-   * She wants to be able to see her opponent while she plays the games *
+   * She wants to be able to see her opponent while she plays the games.
+   * The layout of the website will be easy to navigate.

 ### Special Requirements

-Sally's special requirements are that
+Sally's special requirements are:

-   * Sally experiences anxiety, so she doesn't want to feel overwhelmed by the interface
+   * Sally experiences anxiety, so she doesn't want to feel overwhelmed by the interface.
-   * Sally's hearing isn't particularly good so if there is audio she wants it to be loud
+   * Sally's hearing isn't particularly good so if there is audio she wants it to be loud.

+Tailoring the design of the product to meet these needs would, therefore, be beneficial to sally's experience.

 ## Product manager